MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 Original idea of this pipeline is to have scheduled jobs with regularly updated table.

+Dashboard is available [here](https://lookerstudio.google.com/reporting/3aab8da6-770b-4877-96e1-e7db7f652e48).
+Note that it will not be update after April 2023.

 ![Dashboard](images/covid19.gif)
 ![Dashboard - 7 last days](images/covid19_dashboard2.png)